gkarsay/parlatype/README.md

 * `deepspeech`: build GStreamer plugin for Mozilla DeepSpeech support, requires deepspeech (default: false)
 * `pocketsphinx`: build GStreamer plugin for CMU PocketSphinx support, requires sphinxbase and pocketsphinx (default: false)

-### Build from git
+### Build from Git
-Clone the repository and build with meson.
-You can use any prefix but you may have to adjust LD_LIBRARY_PATH for other prefixes.
+Clone the repository and build with Meson. \
+You can use any prefix but you may have to adjust LD_LIBRARY_PATH for other prefixes. \
 In this case Meson prints a message with those paths.
 ```
 $ git clone https://github.com/gkarsay/parlatype.git
 $ cd parlatype